-Public Law P.L.
-86-272 specifically applies, by its terms, to "interstate commerce" and does not directly apply to foreign commerce.
-The states are free, however, to apply the same standards set forth in the Public Law and in this Statement to business activities in foreign commerce to ensure that foreign and interstate commerce are treated on in the same basis way.
-Such an application Applying P.L.
-86-272 to foreign commerce also avoids the necessity of expensive and difficult efforts in the identification and application of the varied jurisdictional laws and rules existing in foreign countries.
+Public Law 86-272 specifically applies, by its terms, to "interstate commerce" and does not directly apply to foreign commerce.
+The states are free, however, to apply the same standards set forth in the Public Law and in this Statement to business activities in foreign commerce to ensure that foreign and interstate commerce are treated on the same basis.
+Such an application also avoids the necessity of expensive and difficult efforts in the identification and application of the varied jurisdictional laws and rules existing in foreign countries.